FarmData2/FD2-School-Materials/04-Vue2/04-Vue2-Application.md

 ## Binding `<input>` values with `v-model`

-The first tutorial showed that the value of an `<input>` element can be bound to the value of an attribute in the `data` using Vue's `v-model` directive.
+The "User Inputs in Vue 3" tutorial showed that the value of an `<input>` element can be bound to the value of an attribute in the `data` using Vue's `v-model` directive.
 When this is done, the value in the input and the value in the `data` stay in synch.
 If the input is changes, the data changes and vice versa.

 1. Use `v-model` to bind the `date` `<input>` element to a new property in the Vue `data` as follows:
    1. Remove the `value` attribute from the `date` input in the `<template>`.
    2. Add a `date` property to the Vue `data` in the `<script>` so that the initial date is June 15, 2019 (`date: '2019-06-15'`).
    3. Use `v-model` to bind the value of the date input in the `<template>` to the value of the `date` property in the Vue `data` in the `<script>`.
+   4. Rebuild the FD2 School module (See the [FD2 Command Reference](../FD2CommandReference.md))
    4. Use the Vue Devtools to confirm that:
       - Changing the value of the `date` property in the Vue `data` changes the date in the `date` input in the user interface.
       - Changing the date in the user interface changes the value of the `date` property in the Vue `data.`